Application of three-body stability to globular clusters: I. The stability radius: Discussion and conclusions

 \section{Discussion and conclusions}

-The tidal radius determined here differs from previous estimates in that it emerges naturally from a stability analysis of the general three-body problem.
-It was found that the eccentricity of the cluster-galaxy orbit has a far more significant effect on the tidal radius of globular clusters than previous theoretical results have found.
+The stability radius determined here differs from previous tidal radius estimates in that it emerges naturally from a stability analysis of the general three-body problem.
+It was found that the eccentricity of the cluster-galaxy orbit is expected to have a far more significant effect on the tidal radius of globular clusters than previous theoretical results have found.

-The approach adopted here means that what is actually predicted is the boundary between stable and unstable orbits for stars inside a cluster, which is interior to previous values for all parameters of the cluster-galaxy orbit.
+The approach adopted here means that what is actually predicted is the boundary between stable and unstable orbits for stars inside a cluster, which is interior to previous tidal radius values for all parameters of the cluster-galaxy orbit.
 This was found to be the case in comparison to the commonly used tidal radius by \citet{KingI} and to the more recent radius by \citet{RWEGK2006}.
-One key difference between the tidal radius estimation presented here and previously is that a much stronger dependence on the eccentricity of the cluster-galaxy orbit is predicted here.
-This dependence can be studied using N-body simulations, which would also give insight into how long stars on unstable orbits take to random walk out of the cluster.
+One key difference between the stability radius and previous tidal radius estimates is that a much stronger dependence on the eccentricity of the cluster-galaxy orbit is predicted here.

+This eccentricity dependence has been studied using N-body simulations by \citet{KupperEtAl2010} and \citet{WebbEtAl2013} who found that the limiting radius is larger than the classical King radius.
+However these studies did not examine the chaotic diffusion process and the timescale for how long stars on unstable orbits take to escape the cluster.
+A simulation focussed on the chaotic diffusion process is ongoing and will appear in a future publication.